-TL;DR: Aetna, a CVS Health company, modified CPB 0028 governing temporomandibular disorder (TMD) and temporomandibular joint (TMJ) coverage, effective September 26, 2025.
-Here's what billing teams need to do before claims go out the door.
+TL;DR: Aetna, a CVS Health company, modified CPB 0028 covering temporomandibular disorders (TMD), effective March 14, 2026.
+Here's what billing teams need to do.

 Field Detail